-A recent questionnaire asked freelancers, as well as those holding traditional positions, about their future career prospects.
-When asked if they thought their position offered upward mobility, 72% of freelancers said that it did, while only 53% of non-freelancers felt the same way.
+A recent questionnaire asked freelancers and those holding traditional positions, about their career prospects.
+When asked if they thought their position offered upward mobility, far more freelancers felt there was opportunity to move up when compared to their traditionally-employed counterparts.

-Freelancers were generally happier with their jobs’ rate of pay, challenge level, and long-term career paths.
-This may be due to the fact that freelancers feel like they have more control over the work that they are doing, and can negotiate rates on a project-by-project basis.
+Freelancers were generally happier with their jobs’ rate of pay, skill level, and long-term career paths.
+This may be because freelancers feel they have more control over their work and can negotiate rates on a project-by-project basis.

-Of freelancers that were asked, 45% said they now feel more secure about their employment when compared to last year.
-This could be because they have had more experience working in the freelancing space, or because there are more opportunities available to them.
-21% said they feel less secure, and 34% said they feel about the same.
+When compared to last year, 45% of freelancers said they feel more secure about their employment.
+This could be because they’ve had more experience freelancing, or because there are more opportunities available.
+Only 21% said they feel less secure, and 34% said they feel about the same.

-In the same study, 41% of respondents said that they intend to freelance for the foreseeable future.
-The majority of freelancers (63%) also believe that having a diversified portfolio of clients provides them with a greater level of security than a single employer (up by 10% since 2016).
-For this reason, most freelancers average 4.5 clients per month.
+In the same study, 41% of respondents said they intend to freelance for the foreseeable future.
+The majority (63%) also believe having a diversified portfolio of clients gives them more security than just one employer (up by 10% since 2016).
+Most freelancers average 4.5 clients per month.

 Income in the Freelance Economy

 Freelancing can be incredibly lucrative for some, while others barely scrape by.
-This depends on a number of factors, so knowing the statistics behind income for freelancers is useful for those looking to make more money, as well as for those hiring.
+This depends on a number of factors, so knowing the statistics behind incomes is useful for those considering going freelance, as well as for those hiring.

-26. On Average, Women Freelancers Earn Less Than Men
+27. On Average, Women Earn Less Than Men

-When analyzed globally, it was determined that women in traditional jobs make only 54% of the amount that men make.
-And, while this disparity still exists in freelancing, it’s a bit smaller, with women making 80% of what men do across fields.
-However, in our own research of freelance platforms, we found the gender gap to be greater.
+Globally, women in traditional jobs make only 54% of the amount men make.
+While this disparity still exists in freelancing, it’s smaller, with women earning 88% of their male counterparts’ income.
+In our own research on freelance platforms, we found the gender gap to be greater.

-The discrepancy varies depending on the industry.
-It’s the most pronounced in the IT and programming fields, where women’s hourly rates average 76% of men’s; and is the lowest in design and multimedia, where women earn 95% of the amount that men do.
+The discrepancy varies by industry.
+It’s most pronounced in the IT and programming fields, where women’s hourly rates average 74% of men’s.
+However in some industries, like design and multimedia, women earn more than men.

-There are exceptions though, such as in countries like Romania, Mexico, and Venezuela, where there appears to be no freelance gender pay gap, and Bolivia and Indonesia, where women actually earn more than men.
+There are exceptions to this general trend.
+In countries like Romania, Mexico, and Venezuela, there doesn’t appear to be a freelance gender pay gap, and in Bolivia and Indonesia, women actually earn more than men.

-The industries that pay more generally require more in-depth or specific experience.
-For this reason, there tend to be fewer freelancers who offer these services, allowing those who do to charge greater rates.
+Generally, the industries that pay more require specific skills or experience.
+For this reason, there tend to be fewer freelancers who can offer these services, allowing those who do to charge higher rates.

 When it comes to pay per hour, here’s what freelancers are earning around the globe:

-- Across the 170 countries studied, the average hourly rate for freelancers was $19
+Across 170 countries, the average hourly rate for freelancers was $19